|

 Smoking-Meat.com is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-Pork butt confuses a lot of beginners.
-The name makes it sound like it comes from the rear of the pig.
-It does not.
+After all, the name makes it sound like it comes from the back end of the pig.
+It doesn't.

 Where Pork Butt Comes From

-Pork butt comes from the upper portion of the pig’s shoulder.
-It sits above the picnic shoulder and includes part of the shoulder blade.
+Pork butt comes from the upper portion of the pig's shoulder, just above the picnic shoulder.
+This area surrounds part of the shoulder blade and supports much of the animal's weight as it walks, roots, and moves throughout its life.

 Why Is It Called Pork Butt?